 Your treatment will depend on what’s causing your pain.
 It may be a mix of medicine and at-home remedies.
 Treatment might include:

 - Medicine to make sex less painful.

 - Sexual lubricants for dryness.

 With the right treatment, you should be back on your way to a healthy and satisfying sexual relationship.

 Virtual Specialty Care Services for Women

-Starting your care with a video visit for endometriosis or vulvar disorders lets you connect from anywhere with a UPMC Magee-Womens Hospital expert about your condition and treatment options.
+Starting your care with a video visit for endometriosis or vulvar disorders in the UPMC Magee-Womens Virtual Care Center lets you connect from anywhere with an expert about your condition and treatment options.